petter-holmberg/cpp-ref/classes.md

 Functions that tie in to built-in features of C++ require extra special care because they will be expected to work in certain ways.
 If implemented well, they will make classes much more powerful, but if implemented badly they have the potential to cause unexpected or undefined behavior.

-### The Big Four
+### Special member functions

-The Big Four functions require special treatment because they will be implemented by the compiler if you do not provide an implementation of your own.
+The special member functions (four in C++98, six in C++11) require special treatment because they will be implemented by the compiler if you do not provide an implementation of your own.
 Therefore, they should not be implemented if the default compiler implementation is correct, but this choice should always be documented to assure users of your class that you know this is the case and didn't just forget or was unaware of that fact.
-[Meyers05](#Meyers05) §5
+In C++11, the keyword `default` is used to this end.
+[Meyers05](#Meyers05) §5 [Meyers14](#Meyers14) §17

 In C++98, explicitly disallow the use of compiler-generated functions you do not want, by declaring them private and providing no implementation.
 In C++11, declare the functions public and deleted.
-[Meyers05](#Meyers05) §6, [Meyers14](#Meyers14) §11
+[Meyers05](#Meyers05) §6, [Meyers14](#Meyers14) §11 §17

 #### Constructor